Issuu-Panel-WordPress-Plugin/issuu-panel/readme.txt

 == Screenshots ==

 1. This is the first menu available.
-Insert your API key here.
+Insert your token bearer here.
-2. Other menus will be released after the registration of the keys.
+2. Other menus will be released after the registration of the token.
 3. In this menu you can upload, list, update and delete documents of your Issuu account.
 4. In this menu you can create, list, update, and delete folders to insert documents in them.
 5. This is the button to insert a shortcode in post content.